jasmaabox/jasmaabox.github.io/sections/01-old.md

 to do polygonal collision afterwards or maybe break up each character into polygons and try and form a mural.
 Neither seemed very easy or fulfilling, so I stopped.

-### py-fpff

-There was a problem at UMD CTF dealing with a toy file format called FPFF.
-The gist was to follow the FPFF spec and manually decode the files, so I thought it would be fun to make a tool for it.
-For the most part, py-fpff works and was my first package on PyPi.
-However, barring the fact that no one actually uses FPFF, I have regrets with the way I designed and wrote the tool and ended up yanking the package and archiving the repo.
-Perhaps I may formally re-work it and re-release it in the future.

 ### Elf on the Shelf

 A script I made in high school that would automatically generate Elf on the Shelf memes and tweet them to